Washing & Troubleshooting Advice

 - Washing nappies is a simple process if you follow the steps above!
 Don't over complicate it!

-- Your nappies can be washed with normal clothing, simply add the clothes after the pre-rinse cycle.
+- Your nappies can be washed with normal clothing, simply add the clothes after the pre-rinse cycle to bulk up your load for optimum performance

 - For a partial list of recommended detergents check out our blog .
 If you aren't sure if a detergent is safe to use, please pop us an email.